Perspective | Bob Saget’s wholesome gift of a dirty mouth

 There was always a delightfully bewildering duality to Saget, who died on Sunday at 65 in an Orlando hotel room.
 His “Full House” role earned him the moniker America’s Dad.
 On the show, which ran from 1987 to 1995 (and was rebooted by Netflix as “Fuller House” in 2016), he was a neat freak who was fully devoted to his kids.
 He’d do anything for them, which often meant he was a stick-in-the-mud compared with his suave brother-in-law Jesse (John Stamos) and goofball best friend, Joey (Dave Coulier), who live in the house and raise the girls.

 In one episode, a horse gets into the house.
-Joey and Jesse try to hide it from Danny by telling them they have a surprise for him, but he has to close his eyes as not to ruin it.
+Joey and Jesse try to hide it from Danny by telling him they have a surprise for him, but he has to close his eyes as not to ruin it.
 “Wait,” says Danny, sniffing the air.
 “I know what the surprise is.
 Joey, you’re making that chili again!”

 That sort of gag was typical for the family-friendly show.
 Saget further bolstered his Dad image in 1989 as the first host of “America’s Funniest Home Videos” where he would use wacky voices and goofy noises to narrate clips of people taking a hit to their groins or falling off trampolines.